|

 sophisticated sound did have an impact and was a source for

-inspiration Change developed its own sound, something that became
+inspiration Change developed its own sound, something that

-by a sleeker, more polished and balanced touch with a less aggressive
+characterized by a sleeker, more polished and balanced touch

-approach than the sound of Chic.
-Both of them had strong melodies
+with a less aggressive approach than the sound of Chic.
+Both

-and nice arrangements but Change brought that to an even higher
+brought that to an even higher plateau with an over all more

-plateau with an over all more clever production by the Italian
+clever production by the Italian producers.
+Especially Malavasi's

-producers.
-Especially Malavasi's and Gianolio's delicate classical
+and Gianolio's delicate classical background at the conservatory

-background at the conservatory of Bologna contributed to that
+of Bologna contributed to that and shined through more than

-and shined through more than ones.
-The winning but short lived
+ones.
+The winning but short lived "Change sound"

-projects.
-The centerpiece in all this was beyond any doubt Mauro
+in all this was beyond any doubt Mauro Malavasi that in his

-Malavasi that in his crucial role both as a writer, arranger,
+crucial role both as a writer, arranger, conductor and over

-conductor and over all producer of most of the Petrus' created
+all producer of most of the Petrus' created bands is the essence

-bands is the essence of the successful "Spaghetti disco"
+of the successful "Spaghetti disco" sound from Italy!

 Petrus

-and Malavasi had now made it; they had reached their goal to
+and Malavasi had now made it; they had reached their goal

-of success was shining at their faces.
+light of success was shining at their faces.

 Miracles